 - Working well with screen readers

-By focusing on accessibility, e-commerce sites can avoid legal issues and show they care about everyone.
+By focusing on accessibility, e-commerce sites can avoid legal issues and demonstrate their commitment to inclusivity.
 An accessible website helps all customers and makes the internet a fairer place.

 Achieving WCAG 2.1 Level AA Conformance